 Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines, to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since June 2021: Albania,

-Barbados, Botswana, Cambodia, Cayman Islands, Jamaica, Malta, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, Uganda and Zimbabwe.
+The following countries had their progress reviewed by the FATF since October 2021: Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Jamaica, Malta, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, South Sudan, Uganda and Zimbabwe.
 For these countries, updated statements have been issued.
-Burkina Faso, Haiti and South Sudan chose to defer reporting; thus, the statements issued in February and June 2021 for these jurisdictions may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
-Following review, the FATF now also identifies Jordan, Mali, and Turkey as jurisdictions under increased monitoring.
+Jordan, Mali, Haiti and Turkey chose to defer reporting; thus, the statements issued in June and October 2021 for these jurisdictions may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
+Following review, the FATF now also identifies the United Arab Emirates as a jurisdiction under increased monitoring.